coderefinery/TTT4HPC_parallel_workflows/content/motivation.md

 ## Why parallelize at all

-While the actual processing speeds of processors hasn't increased that much over the last decade (~3.6 Ghz i~ 2010 vs 4.1 Ghz in 2020) the number of cores has increased significantly (from max 6 (most machines having 2) to up to 64 (with most having ~6)).
+While the actual processing speeds of processors hasn't increased that much over the last decade (~3.6 Ghz in 2010 vs 4.1 Ghz in 2020) the number of cores has increased significantly (from max 6 (most machines having 2) to up to 64 (with most having ~6)).
 This is particularly true if we look at clusters, where the number of machines and thus available cores has risen a lot, while the single core speed hasn't improved that much.